 |When to seek help?

-If you have a problem with bowel leakage, it is a good idea to get professional help.
+If you have a problem with bowel leakage, it is a good idea to get an irritable bowel syndrome diet and professional help.
 Many doctors still do not realize how common faecal incontinence is, or that anything can be done about it, and so may try to tell you that you just have to learn to live with it.
 In a few cases this is true, but not without proper investigations and trying treatment first.

 It is never too late to get help with bowel problems.
 Just because you have put up with it for years does not mean that nothing can be done.
 If your problem is restricting your day-to day activities you should seek help.
 Some people only cope by never going out, or by not eating at all if they are going out.

-Some problems should lead you to seek urgent medical attention,like the need to get rid of scars fast not as an emergency, but as soon as possible in working hours:
+Some problems should lead you to seek urgent medical attention,not as fast as an emergency, but as soon as possible in working hours: